pierrediedhiou/cybersecurity-journey/glossary.md

 search engine crawlers which pages they should not index.
 Often reveals hidden directories and restricted paths during recon (ex: /staff-portal, /admin, /backup)
+- **RAM** — Random Access Memory, volatile memory that stores data only while a system is powered on.
+Source of memory images in forensics
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction